kubeshop/tracetest/CONTRIBUTING.md

 ### Web UI

-Written in Typescript and using Node.js tools, can be seen on the folder `./web`.
-You can see what options do you have to test and build the application by seeing the `package.json` scripts [here](./web/package.json).
+Written in Typescript and using Node.js tools, the Web UI code is stored in the folder `./web`.
+You can see what options you have to test and build the application by seeing the `package.json` scripts [here](./web/package.json).

 Like the CLI, to connect to the API, you can run a local API server on your machine by running one of our [examples](./examples/) with `docker compose`.
 For instance:
 ```sh